openlibhums/memory-alpha/content/support/plugins/imports-editorial-team.md

-Title: Editorial Team Import
+title: Editorial Team Import

 # Editorial Team Import
-The Editorial Team Import allows you to create your editorial team by uploading a CSV (Comma Seperated Value) file.
+The Editorial Team Import allows you to create your editorial team by uploading a CSV (Comma Separated Value) file.

 >[!NOTE]
 >If you include a user in your editorial team CSV that does not yet have